spacetelescope/jwst/docs/jwst/skymatch/description.rst

 level can be computed and applied to all these images because we can assume that for the next exposure we will get a similar background structure, albeit with an offset level (common to all images in an exposure).
-Using grouped images with a common background level offers several advantages such as more data are used to compute the single sky level and it also allows adjusting background level of images (in the group) that do not overlap individually with any other images in other exposures.
+Using grouped images with a common background level offers several advantages: more data are used to compute the single sky level and it also allows adjusting background level of images (in the group) that do not overlap individually with any other images in other exposures.
 This is the default operating mode